pbberlin/tools/os/fsi/readme.md

 - memfs registerWithParent locking seems neglected.

-- aefs needs a locking consideration for RemoveAll and Rename.
+- dsfs needs a locking consideration for RemoveAll and Rename.
-Behold the asynchroneus nature of aefs directories.
+Behold the asynchroneus nature of dsfs directories.

 #### Tests